UBC-MDS/programming-in-python-for-data-science/slides/module1_29.md

 cereals?
 This would require a `scatter` plot\!
-In the code we would need to specify the x and y axis which means we would need to specify the column names for each axis; In this case the x axis is the `sugars` column and the y axis is the `calories` column.
+In the code we would need to specify the x and y axis which means we would need to specify the column names for each axis; In this case the x-axis is the `sugars` column and the y-axis is the `calories` column.

 ``` python